Expanded Access

 Conclusion

-Now that the Supreme Court has overturned Roe, abortion will remain legal in Minnesota.
-The state’s highest court has recognized the right to abortion under the Minnesota Constitution and, in 2023, the state enacted numerous statutory protections.
+Now that the Supreme Court has overturned Roe, abortion remains legal in Minnesota.
+The state’s highest court has recognized the right to abortion under the Minnesota Constitution and, in 2023, the state created a statutory right to reproductive freedom.